zulip/zulip/docs/translating/translating.md

   prioritization (mostly copied from the Django docs):

   1. It looks for the language code as a URL prefix (e.g. `/de/login/`).
-  2. It looks for the `LANGUAGE_SESSION_KEY` key in the current user's session (the Zulip language UI option ends up setting this).
-  3. It looks for the cookie named 'django_language'.
+  1. It looks for the cookie named 'django_language'.
 You can set a different name through the `LANGUAGE_COOKIE_NAME` setting.
-  4. It looks for the `Accept-Language` HTTP header in the HTTP request (this is how browsers tell Zulip about the OS/browser language).
+  1. It looks for the `Accept-Language` HTTP header in the HTTP request (this is how browsers tell Zulip about the OS/browser language).

 * Using an HTTP client library like `requests`, `cURL` or `urllib`,